imain/kankyo/README.md

 Kankyo
 ======

 Kankyo is a Japanese word meaning 'environment'.
-I'm sure I've totally misused that here and I apologize but I like Japanese words so there you have it.
-This is a customizable container with a work and development environment in it.
-It can be tailored to your needs.
+This is a customizable container with a work and development environment in it that can be tailored to your needs.

 I work on a lot of different hosts and end up having to configure various bits of software to work efficiently - especially vim and git.
 There are other ways to solve this problem but it seems to me a container would allow a complete environment plus config to be usable across systems very easily.